charite/asdpex/README.md

 ```
 If everything goes well, you will see a message including the words BUILD SUCCESS.

-## hg38altlociselector
+## asdpex
-The jar file hg38altlociselector-cli-0.0.1-SNAPSHOT.jar contains the main code used in this project.
+The jar file asdpex-cli-0.1.jar contains the main code used in this project.
 YOu can view the main commands with the following command.
 ```
-java -jar hg38altlociselector-cli/target/hg38altlociselector-cli-0.0.1-SNAPSHOT.jar
+java -jar asdpex-cli/target/asdpex-cli-0.1-SNAPSHOT.jar
-Program: de.charite.compbio.hg38altlociselector (functional annotation of VCF files)
+Program: de.charite.compbio.asdpex (functional annotation of VCF files)
 Version: 0.0.1
 Contact: Marten Jäger <marten.jaeger@charite.de>
+         Peter N. Robinson <peter.robinson@jax.org>

-Usage: java -jar hg38altlociselector.jar <command> [options]
+Usage: java -jar asdpex.jar <command> [options]

 Command: download    download transcript database  (not yet implemented)
          annotate    functional annotation of VCF files